Hannah Glasscoe UX & UI Design Portfolio

 Creating and testing low fidelity wireframes

 I created basic wireframes to visualise and test the flow of the booking process.
-Initially I had created the design using drop down boxes thinking these would be most efficient, but after testing, moved away from them because in some instances, for example when choosing a location, a user had to scroll quite far down and in others they just had to choose between 1 or 2 choices.
-So I updated the design so they clicked on chips, which in the case of several choices opened up a new window and in the case of a limited number of choices a user could just click on the chip on the page, for exampled the number of bowling games to play.
-These were more aesthetically pleasing in dark mode and they also enabled the use of icons or images in the list view.
+Initially I had created the design using drop down boxes thinking these would be the most efficient on mobile, but after testing I moved away from them because when choosing a location a user had to scroll far down which wasn't optimal on a mobile.
+So I updated the design so that they clicked on buttons, which in the case of several choices opened up a new window and in the case of just 1-2 choices a user could click quickly on a button.
+This new window also enabled a more visual list view over the more traditional drop-down menu list.

-To enable users to check availability quickly I changed the flow so that they select the minimum number of choices required to be able to show them availability, so, location, the type of event, the activity and number of series, and the number of guests.
-However after testing I realised that they were choosing a date on the very first page, then saw availability on the next page, but had to go back a step should they wish to change the date.
-So I moved the choose a date tab to the second page together with the 3-day overview.
-They can then choose a date and see available times over three days using tabs.
+To enable users to check availability quickly I first differentiated between activities and events using tabs.
+I then changed the flow so that they select the minimum number of choices, so - location, event type, activity, the number of series/time and guests.
+However after testing I realised that they were choosing a date on the very first page, then saw availability on the next page, but had to go back a step to change the date.
+So I moved the "Choose a date" drop down to the second page.

-I had also set up the prototype assuming that they were choosing bowling, so I updated the flow again to reveal the bowling or laser tag choices - this was based on the fact that out of the 25 locations all offered bowling, 12 offered both bowling and lasertag and just 4 offered these and some other alternative options.
+I had also set up the prototype assuming that they were choosing bowling, so I updated the flow to reveal the bowling or laser tag choices - this was based on the fact that out of the 25 locations all offered bowling, 12 offered both bowling and lasertag and just 4 offered these and additional activities.

 Additional updates through iterations included: